-Former president Donald Trump criticized Israel’s handling of the war in Gaza, expressing concerns about the country’s approach and the optics of the conflict.
+Former president Donald Trump criticized Israel’s handling of the war in Gaza, expressing concerns regarding the country’s approach and the optics of the conflict.
 In an interview with conservative radio host Hugh Hewitt, Trump emphasized that Israel is “losing the PR war” and questioned the decision to release footage of buildings falling down, suggesting it doesn’t make them look tough.

 Trump advised Israeli Prime Minister Benjamin Netanyahu to “get it over with” and “get back to normalcy,” indicating his disapproval of the prolonged conflict.
 He also stated that he is not loving the way Israel is conducting the war and highlighted the need for a victory.